4 Forms of Engagement Marketing to Grow Your Business

 As more people find value in your content and share it, your content will add more value to your brand.
 When done right, this creates a virtuous circle of growth and engagement.

 For more details, view our guide: 3 Content Marketing Fundamentals and Why They Work.

 People spend more time on their phones than on anything else these days, and the number one form of mobile communication is text messaging.

 You can create a lot of engagement with customers - and strengthen a lot of relationships - by simply communicating the same way they already communicate with each other.

 Friends text each other, and 89% of consumers want to message a business, so why not join in?

 Text messaging can be used for marketing messages, sales, general communications, lead generation, customer service, and more.
-For more details, view our guide: 15 Unique Conversation Starter to Drive Customer Communications.
+For more details, view our guide: 15 Unique Conversation Starters to Drive Customer Communications.

 Engagement marketing should be a focal strategy for your business.
 The better you become at building relationships with customers, the better off your business will be.

 Similarly, the better you are at giving customers and leads reasons to interact with you again, the stronger your brand will become.
 Use these four channels to get there, and let us know if we can help!